bangarangler/theremake/remake-client/src/projects/pluaris.md

 a slouch in the speed department but I have a feeling more **microservices** will be written in <span class="go">Go</span> in the future.

 For the DataScience side of the coin we use <span class="python">Python</span> along with a _Flask_ API.
-I won't waste time name droping all of the DataScience tools and libraries we utilize as this is not my area of experteise.
-However; I have pitched in on the _Flask_ API and helped on and off with things such as (architecture, preformance, deployment, debugging, scripting).
+I won't waste time name dropping all of the DataScience tools and libraries we utilize as this is not my area of expertise.
+However; I have pitched in on the _Flask_ API and helped on and off with things such as (architecture, performance, deployment, debugging, scripting).

 <h3 class:slideInRight={animations[1].isVis} class="domEle1">Frontend</h3>

-On the frontend we are using <span class="react">React</span>, along with <span class="typescript">TypeScript</span> to handle the data and deliver rich _user_ tailored expierences for our clients.
+On the frontend we are using <span class="react">React</span>, along with <span class="typescript">TypeScript</span> to handle the data and deliver rich _user_ tailored experiences for our clients.

 Your ~~data~~ **Internal Memory**, available to recall and curate a more personalized view into the inner workings